-The GREENSTEEL Council was appointed in early 2017 to support the implementation of low-carbon solutions for the steel and other metal production industries in the United Kingdom.
+The GREENSTEEL Council was created in early 2017 to champion a new, sustainable future for UK industry through implementation of low-carbon solutions for the steel and other metals industries in the United Kingdom.

 Its main objectives are: